Coleslaw3557/lohp-maze/README.md

 2. **DMX Interface**: Manages communication with the lighting fixtures.
 3. **Light Configuration Manager**: Handles the setup and management of light models and room layouts.
 4. **Effects Manager**: Controls the creation and execution of lighting effects and themes.
+5. **Interrupt Handler**: Manages interruptions for specific fixtures and coordinates transitions.
+6. **DMX State Manager**: Maintains the current state of all DMX channels and provides thread-safe access.
+7. **Sequence Runner**: Executes the main lighting sequence for continuous color morphing.

 ### Hardware Setup